2402665/cs30-zelda-turn-based-rpg/proposal.md

 # Project Description

-This Major Project is a turn-based RPG using resources from...
+This Major Project is a turn-based RPG using resources from the Legend of Zelda NES game, along with

 ## This Project Needs to Have...
 - e